United Nations Global Compact: Local networks

 Local networks of the Global Compact advance the initiative and its ten principles at a country level.
-Currently there are approximately 85 Local Networks in total.
-These networks help companies and non profit organizations understand what responsible business means within diverse national, cultural, and linguistic contexts.
-Additionally, there are related programs for particular topics of interest, such as the Business for Peace initiative, that bring awareness to businesses and other organizations about instability and conflict, such that organizations can help to address these concerns from their own perspective and with the assistance of their local networks.
+Currently, there are approximately 85 Local Networks in total.
+These networks help companies and non-profit organizations understand what responsible business means within diverse national, cultural, and linguistic contexts.
+Additionally, there are related programmes for particular topics of interest, such as the Business for Peace initiative, that bring awareness to businesses and other organizations about instability and conflict, such that organizations can help to address these concerns from their own perspective and with the assistance of their local networks.
 Local connections to supplement the international connections made by the Global Compact at large can help to broaden the engagement and impact of members.
-Local Networks are independent, self-governed and self managed entities, and work closely with the UN Global Compact's New York headquarters, and coordinate as points of contact for UN Global Compact signatories in their respective countries.
+Local Networks are independent, self-governed and self-managed entities, and work closely with the UN Global Compact's New York headquarters, and coordinate as points of contact for UN Global Compact signatories in their respective countries.
 The Local Networks of the Global Compact are showcased, but not limited to the interactions chronicled below: